anthonygarvan/oneinamillion/README.md

 $ python process/get_counts.py
 ```

-Then serve with your favorite static file server (I use node `http-server`).
+Then serve with your favorite static file server (I use node's `http-server`).

+## Public domain

+This project is in the worldwide [public domain](LICENSE.md).
+As stated in [CONTRIBUTING](CONTRIBUTING.md):

+> This project is in the public domain within the United States, and copyright and related rights in the work worldwide are waived through the [CC0 1.0 Universal public domain dedication](https://creativecommons.org/publicdomain/zero/1.0/).
+>
+> All contributions to this project will be released under the CC0 dedication.
+By submitting a pull request, you are agreeing to comply with this waiver of copyright interest.